Abortion in North Carolina: Legislative history

-By the end of the 1800s, all states in the Union except Louisiana had therapeutic exceptions in their legislative bans on abortions.
+By the end of the 1800s, all states except Louisiana had therapeutic exceptions in their legislative bans on abortions.
 In the 19th century, bans by state legislatures on abortion were about protecting the life of the mother given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.
 In the late 1960s and early 1970s, Arkansas, Colorado, Georgia, Maryland, New Mexico, North Carolina and Oregon made reforms to their abortion laws, with most of these states providing more detailed medical guidance on when therapeutic abortions could be performed.

-In 2013, state Targeted Regulation of Abortion Providers (TRAP) law applied to medication induced abortions in addition to abortion clinics.
+In 2013, state Targeted Regulation of Abortion Providers (TRAP) law applied to medication-induced abortions in addition to abortion clinics.
 Nebraska and North Carolina had laws prohibiting abortions after 20 weeks.
 This law was still in place in mid-2019.

-On May 3, 2023, a proposed 12 week abortion ban was rushed through the state legislature in less than 24 hours.
+On May 3, 2023, a proposed 12 week abortion ban was rushed through the North Carolina General Assembly in less than 24 hours.
 Representative Tricia Cotham helped the measure to pass, abruptly switching positions after campaigning on abortion rights in 2022.
-After Governor Roy Cooper vetoed the 12 week ban on May 13, the North Carolina state legislature overrode the governor's veto and passed a 12-week abortion ban on May 16, 2023.
+After Governor Roy Cooper vetoed the 12 week ban on May 13, the state legislature overrode the governor's veto and passed a 12-week abortion ban on May 16, 2023.

+In 2026, Representative Keith Kidwell backed House Bill 1232, which would grant personhood to fertilized eggs, embryos and fetuses, charge people who get abortions with first degree murder and allow the use of "deadly force" against people seeking abortions.